Property Law PG (11439.2)

-Special assessment, such as extensions and special conditions, should be applied for in writing or email, supported by a justification and evidence.
+Special assessment conditions, such as extensions and special conditions, should be applied for in writing or email, supported by a justification and evidence.

-You are advised to consult the Inclusion and Engagement unit if your claim is based on illness, personal hardship or disability: Inclusion and Engagement
+Please consult the Inclusion and Engagement Unit if your claim is based on serious illness, personal hardship or disability: Inclusion and Engagement

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Students are expected to prepare for tutorials and participate in the tutorials.